• Skip to primary navigation

 • Liquid expands when it freezes, so make sure you leave about half an inch of room between the gravy and the lid so it doesn't pop off in the freezer.

-Stick it in the fridge a few days before you plan to serve it.
+• The best way to defrost turkey gravy is to stick it in the fridge a few days before you plan to serve it.
+Give it a good stir on the stove before serving.
 If you're in a rush, you can defrost it in the microwave in 60-90 second bursts, stirring in between.

 📖 Recipe